Describe the Concepts of well-formedness and Validity

 The XML specification defines a set of rules that XML documents must follow in order to be well-formed.

 If an XML document is not well-formed according to the XML specification, browsers, for example, should not make any attempt at correcting the errors as they did for HTML documents.
+The inevitable result of browsers correcting HTML documents was the creation of many versions of HTML.

 Well-formedness constraint